Cultivate a Positive Culture

 Six Tips for Establishing and Reinforcing a Positive Culture

 Ready to invest in your practice’s vital culture?
-Here are six tips to help you do just that.
+Here are six tips to help you do just that.- Write down your vision.

 Write out a concrete vision of your practice’s culture.
 Become clear about what you want it to be.
 What values do you want your team to internalize?
 How should they show up in your staff’s behavior?
-What would an outside observer notice about the culture?
+What would an outside observer notice about the culture? - Celebrate victories that align with your core values.

 Highlight great behavior; celebrate successes.
 This reinforces the values you want your team to hold.
 For example, you might send an email telling about a particular victory or highlight it at a meeting.
-Over time, small steps of praise and celebration like this accumulate to establish your culture.
+Over time, small steps of praise and celebration like this accumulate to establish your culture. - Look for small stories that symbolize deeper meaning.

 In addition to highlighting victories, look for small occurrences that symbolize the deeper values you want your team to absorb.
 For example, say Carol came in on Saturday to check on a patient who had a poor reaction to a medication.
 Because you want that same degree of caring and diligence to be a core value, you’ll publicly thank Carol for it.
-You’ll ask her how it went and what she learned, then share those insights with your whole team.
+You’ll ask her how it went and what she learned, then share those insights with your whole team. - Intentionally make the hard decision.

 Making the hard decision might mean ending an alliance with another practice that doesn’t fit with the direction and mission of your own.
 It might mean publicly accepting responsibility for a poor decision or shutting down a failed project.
 Your team needs to see you model your culture, too.
-They’re watching closely–even if you don’t realize it.
+They’re watching closely–even if you don’t realize it. - Start with recruitment.

 Emphasize your values and culture in your hiring, selection, and orientation of new team members.
 Build into your hiring process checks for the personality and values that will directly align with the culture you want.
-When you bring on a new hire, make sure you communicate the values of your practice–not only with a ten-minute talk but by having multiple people share stories to make those values “real” in their minds.
+When you bring on a new hire, make sure you communicate the values of your practice–not only with a ten-minute talk but by having multiple people share stories to make those values “real” in their minds. - Cull your low performers.

 If you want high performance and personal responsibility to be integral parts of your culture, then cull your low performers now.
 Every medical practice has them: team members who are just getting by (and everyone knows it).
 If you don’t deal with their poor performance, you’re telling the others that weak behavior is acceptable.